communitiesuk/epb-aws-infrastructure/code-pipeline/README.md

 - Add a code_pipleline.tf file and add your pipeline using the pre-existing global resources
 - Include the module in the `code-pipeline/service-pipelines/modules.tf` file passing in any resources required.
 - Adding a new module will require you to re-initialise the Terraform in the same way as in step 3

+## Linting with tflint

+You will need tflint installed

+On Mac `brew install tflint`

+On Windows `choco install tflint`

+Note: Windows version doesn't allow for recursive call, which is sad.
+You may be better off running docker version

+### Running tflint

+You need to be in the project root

+On Mac `tflint --recursive`

+On Windows you don't have `--recursive`, so `tflint {path_to_module}`

+On Windows with Docker `docker run --rm -v ${pwd}:/data -t ghcr.io/terraform-linters/tflint --recursive`

+*TIP: use `--format=compact` to make output easier to read.*